 A shelter for people experiencing homelessness in Lamoille County that is open 365 days a year.

 Emergency shelter is at the core of our vision.
-In addition, we envision expanded services including:
+In addition, our expanded services including:

 • staff offices